Rabinvic/Jotterpreter/README.md

     On Windows: ./phase3tester.bat
     On Unix/Mac: ./phase3tester.sh
  These will run all test .jott files for this phase, if you would like to use them.

+ Phase 4: We added some more hashmaps to SymbolTable.java to help with scoping, initializing variables, and dealing with values.
+Jott.java now executes the program node which kicks off the execution of the entire decorated parse tree.
+We also added the reallyLong.jott file found on myCourses to the root directory for testing.